chauff/cse1500-web-transcripts/Lecture-1.md

 - Efficiency
 - Adaptability (to the current state of the art in encryption)

 **HTTPS** is the most popular secure form of HTTP.
-The URL scheme is `https` instead of `http:`.
+The URL scheme is `https` instead of `http`.
 Now, request and response data are **encrypted** before being sent across the network.
 In the layered network architecture, an additional layer is introduced: the Secure Socket Layer (SSL):

 ![HTTPS](img/L1-https.png)